elastic/enterprise-search-ruby/CONTRIBUTING.md

 3. Rebase your changes.
-Update your local repository with the most recent code from the main `enterprise-search-ruby` repository and rebase your branch on top of the latest `master` branch.
+Update your local repository with the most recent code from the main `enterprise-search-ruby` repository and rebase your branch on top of the latest `main` branch.
 All of your changes will be squashed into a single commit so don't worry about pushing multiple times.

 4. Submit a pull request.
 Push your local changes to your forked repository